Try Semrush

 A little further down the list, you’ll see there are sites that only one or two of my competitors have links from:

-For example, Neil Patel and Search Engine Journal both have backlinks from themarketingmeetup.com, but Yoast doesn’t.
+For example, Neil Patel and Ahrefs both have backlinks from linkedin.com, but Search Engine Journal doesn’t.

 Some of these could also be good prospects, but I’d prioritize the sites that all my competitors have backlinks from.